Diazepam for muscle spasm

 What if I give too much?

-• It can be dangerous to give too much diazepam.
+It can be dangerous to give too much Diazepam.

-Are there any possible side-effects?
+Are there any possible side effects?

-Side-effects that you must do something about
+Side effects you must do something about

-If your child is very sleepy, or if they have problems breathing, they may have had too much diazepam.
+If your child is very sleepy, or if they have problems breathing, they may have had too much Diazepam.
 Take them to hospital straight away.

 Other side-effects you need to know about

 • Your child may be more sleepy than usual.
-This will
+This will get better when they have been taking Diazepam for a few days.

-• If your child becomes floppy, they may be taking too much diazepam.
+• If your child becomes floppy, they may be taking too much Diazepam.
 Contact your doctor if this happens.

 • Your child may have difficulty controlling their movements (ataxia) or walking, may develop difficulty talking, become irritable or show odd behaviour, or they may feel light-headed (as if they may faint).
 Diazepam may make these symptoms worse in children who already have them.
 Contact your doctor if this happens.